-- (a) How would you approach this issue as the Head of HRD Division to correct the employee? - (b) Do you think that the employee cannot be corrected and that sympathy shown to him will amount to a premium on indiscipline, adversely affecting the corporate image of the organisation and the employee? - (c) Do you subscribe to the view that it is possible to correct him by the theory of constructive discipline and if so, how? - (d) Would you subscribe to the view that if you transfer him to his home town, Salem, Madhavan would prove himself to be a good performer as he will be in a position to discharge his duties as an employee and as a sincere family member?
+- (b) Do you think that the employee cannot be corrected as he has absented continuously for long periods while at Salem and Madura and that sympathy shown to him will amount to a premium on indiscipline, adversely affecting the corporate image of the organisation and the employee? - (c) Are you of the view that it is possible to correct him by the theory of constructive discipline and if so, how? - (d) Are you of the view that if you transfer him to his home town, Salem, Madhavan would prove himself to be a good performer as he will be in a position to discharge his duties as an employee and as a sincere family member?